-A number of studies have analysed the determinants of energy poverty in Europe from a microeconomic point of view at the individual or household level (see, e.g., Thomson et al., 2017; or Llorca et al., 2020; for a recent review).
-However, the literature comparing the situation between European countries is scarcer.
+A number of studies have analysed the determinants of energy poverty in Europe from a microeconomic point of view at the individual or household level (see, e.g., Llorca et al., 2020; or Siksnelyte-Butkiene et al., 2021).
+However, the literature comparing energy poverty across the European countries is scarce.
 Thomson and Snell (2013) use crosssectional data from Eurostat EU-SCIL (European Union Statistics on Income and Living Conditions) for 2007 to analyse the explanatory factors for energy poverty at the household level.
 Their results indicate that energy poverty is more pronounced in southern and eastern European countries and in rural areas.
-Dubois and Meier (2016) explore an analytical framework of energy poverty using a sample of 28 EU countries for the period 2007-2014, concluding that energy poverty varies significantly across countries.
+Dubois and Meier (2016) explore an analytical framework of energy poverty using a sample of 28 EU countries for the period 2007-2014, showing that energy poverty varies significantly across countries.
 While in some cases the main problem is energy services deprivation for a large share of the population, in other countries it is predominantly concentrated in certain groups of househols.
 Bouzarovski and Tirado Herrero (2017) analyse territorial inequalities through a descriptive analysis.
-They distinguish three groups of countries in Europe (north and west, east, and south) and find that the energy poverty is more prevalent in the periphery than in the centre.
+They distinguish between three groups of countries in Europe (north and west, east, and south) and find that energy poverty is more prevalent in the periphery than in the centre.

-At macroeconomic level, Cadoret and Thelen (2020) contrast the existence of the Kuznets curve between energy poverty and GDP per capita in Europe using a panel data from 28 European countries from 2004 to 2017 using aggregate data from Eurostat's EU-SILC survey.
-They find that an improvement in the standards of living of the population has made it possible to reduce energy poverty, particularly in the countries of southern and eastern Europe.
+Using also macro-level data, Cadoret and Thelen (2020) contrast the existence of the Kuznets curve between energy poverty and GDP per capita in Europe taking advantage of a panel of data from 28 European countries for the period 2004-2017 collected from Eurostat's EU-SILC survey.
+They find that an improvement in the standards of living of the population has made it possible to reduce energy poverty, particularly in southern and eastern Europe.
 However, they also find that more economic growth will not systematically induce less precariousness, so measures in favour of energy efficiency and/or measures aimed at increasing the purchasing power of households must be put in place at the national level.
+Filippidis et al. (2021) use a panel dataset from over 200 countries for the period 2000-2019 to contrast the Energy-Environmental Kuznets Curve hypothesis.
+They find that stronger economic growth positively affects electricity production from renewable sources and reduces electricity production from coal.
+Moreover, an increase in renewable energy consumption reduces income inequality.